 Marc Gruber | Horn

 is a winner of the ARD Competition, where he was awarded second prize along with the audience prize in 2016.
 Many performances as a soloist, including in the Berlin Philharmonic Hall followed.
-Since 2016 he has been principal horn player of the Frankfurt Radio Symphony Orchestra, having previously held the same position as the youngest horn player with the Beethoven Orchestra Bonn
+Since 2016 he has been principal Horn of the Frankfurt Radio Symphony Orchestra, having previously held the same position as the youngest horn player with the Beethoven Orchestra Bonn.

 Amendments or edits need the consent of Künstlersekretariat Astrid Schoerke GmbH